pieroguerrero/react-from-scratch/README.md

-# react-from-scratch
+# Can you set up a React project without any template or web bundler?

+This is a common React.js interview questions.
+**Git it a star ⭐ to used it later**

-Creation of a React project without any templating tool like CRA or VITE
+##Creation of a React project without any templating tool like CRA or VITE

-We need a transpiler, we can use Babel or a VITE transpiler which is a plugin we are going to use on this project.
+First we have to know that we need a code transpiler, we can use Babel or a VITE transpiler which is a plugin we are going to use on this project.

 ## Prerequisites:
 - Have a folder where you want to host your project